GabbyKC/ubiqum-bootcamp/README.md

 ### Project Four:

 The Beer Store.
 This project is quite similar to the one before it, the bookstore.
-I used the same "flip card" idea for displaying the beers as I did for the books.
+I used the same "flip card" design for displaying the beers as I did for the books.
 More importantly the focus here was on making use of [this](https://www.brewerydb.com/developers/docs) REST API, thus forcing me to experiment with pagination and infinite scroll.

 #### Final Version: